 7 European Destinations to Visit This Fall

 There’s nothing quite so enchanting as discovering a new place in the autumn, when cooler temperatures make walking a pleasure and outdoor adventures are rewarded with piping hot drinks around cozy fireplaces.
-From hikes along one of Europe’s most beautiful lakeside villages awash in fall colors to festivals celebrating the culinary bounty of the season, these seven spots offer a host of reasons to visit when sweater weather hits.
+From hikes along one of Europe’s most beautiful lakeside villages to festivals celebrating the culinary bounty of the season, these seven destinations offer a host of reasons to visit when sweater weather hits.

 A UNESCO World Heritage City, Bruges charms visitors year-round with Old World aesthetics, excellent food, and welcoming locals.
 In autumn sees fewer crowds along its cobblestoned streets, just as the colors on the trees change to vibrant reds, oranges, and yellows.
 The best way to take in the foliage is with a cruise along the winding canals, which take passengers past secret gardens and the city’s medieval buildings.
 Or, for a bird’s eye view of town, climb the 366 steps to the top of the Belfort, pausing for a breather with a on the way up in the old treasury, where the city’s important documents were kept during the Middle Ages.
 Reward your efforts with lunch at De Halve Maan, a family-owned brewery operating since 1856, followed by a visit to one of the town’s many excellent chocolate shops.
 Check in to Hotel De Tuilerieën, located in an updated 15th century patrician house right on the Dijver Canal, an easy walk from the city’s sights.
 Warm up with a cocktail by the lounge’s fireplace before a short stroll to Den Gouden Karpel for mussels, a Belgian staple, served in a broth of white wine, garlic, and cream.